AnnKariuki/Task-Tracker/README.md

-# TASK TRACER CLI APP
+# TASK TRACKER CLI APP

 ## Description
 This is a simple lightweight command-line-interface(CLI) project used to track and manage your tasks.